 2. Not protecting mobile data

-From laptops to iPads and smart phones, greater use of mobile technology means you may be carrying a lot of valuable data when you’re out and about.
+From smart phones to laptops and mobile devices, greater use of mobile technology means you may be carrying a lot of valuable data when you're out and about.

 The obvious precautions are not always adequate.
 "Most people have a password on their laptop, but if I stole a laptop I could use a screwdriver to remove the hard drive then plug it into another computer to get the data off," warns Trevor.